taaden/MechaCar_Statistical_Analysis/README.md

      *Metrics
       Collecting data for comparable models across all major manufacturers for past 3 years for the following metrics:
       Safety Feature Rating
       Current Price (Selling)
       Drive Package
       Engine (Electric, Hybrid, Gasoline / Conventional)
+      Engine Size
       Resale Value
       Average Annual Cost of ownership
       MPG
       Hypothesis: Null and Alternative
       After determining which factors are key for the MechaCar's genre:

       Null Hypothesis (Ho): MechaCar is  not priced correctly based on its performance of key factors compared to compititors Alternative Hypothesis (Ha): MechaCar is priced correctly based on performance of key factors compared to compititors.
       Statistical Tests
-     A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on the price
+      A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination dependent variables has the greatest impact on the price